p3r7/awesome-monome-norns/README.md

 ## Development: Libraries & Engines

-When developping apps/scripts, you rely on lua libraries (classes & modules) and / or SuperCollider libraries (called _engines_ in the context of **norns** development).
+When developping apps/scripts, you rely on lua libraries (classes & modules).
+One of them, _engine_, allows interracting with a running SuperCollider instance.

+When using SuperCollider, one can rely on an already installed SuperCollider library on spin their own.
+Those SuperCollider libraries (in essence a _SynthDef_) are called _engines_ in the context of **norns** development.

 Most advanced apps come with their own custom libraries / engine.

-Here are listed the most reccuring ones.
+Here are listed the ones most often spotted in the wild.

 #### Softcut & Softcut-based libs